 Documenting our world

-Since 1953, the Oral History Center has continued the tradition of Hubert Howe Bancroft, putting information and viewpoints in the historical record that might otherwise be lost.
-The OHC has conducted more than 4,000 oral histories, which totals tens of thousands of interview hours.
+The Oral History Center was founded in 1953, the second oral history program at a university in the United States.
+Building on the Library’s collection of testimonios from the western states and territories in the 19th century, OHC historians have conducted interviews in the domains of the arts, science, politics, government, social movements, and much more.
+Whether institutional or community oral history, the emphasis has always been on placing information and viewpoints in the historical record that might otherwise be lost.
+The OHC has conducted 5,000 oral histories, which totals tens of thousands of interview hours.
 Nearly every interview that has been transcribed is available for the public to read on the OHC website.

 You might see us mentioned under our previous names, the Regional Cultural History Office and the Regional Oral History Office (ROHO).